apache/cloudstack-documentation/source/developersguide/alloc.rst

 These are following categories of allocators currently supported:

--  HostAllocators - Allows you to create custom rules to determine which physical host to allocate the guest virtual machines on.
+-  HostAllocators - Allows you to create custom rules to determine which physical host to allocate the Guest Instances on.

--  StoragePoolAllocators - Allows you to create custom rules to determine which storage pool to allocate the guest virtual machines on.
+-  StoragePoolAllocators - Allows you to create custom rules to determine which storage pool to allocate the Guest Instances on.